likicv/usysml-test-cases/test_cases.md

 The base Element for *PartUsage* is `Parts::parts` from the Systems Library. *PartUsage* is always typed by *PartDefinition*, either explicitly or implicitly.
 If *PartUsage* is not typed explicitly its type is determined by its base element.
-This is `Parts::parts` from the Systems Library which itself is typed by the base *PartDefinition*.
+The base element for *PartUsage* is `Parts::parts` from the Systems Library, which itself is typed by `Parts::Part` (the base definition for *PartDefinition*).

+In this test case example, the following holds:
+* `part def Vehicle` is not typed explicitly (and thus is typed by `Parts::Part` from the Systems Library
+* `part vehicle` is typed explicitly by `part def Wheel`
+* `part w` is the feature of `part vehicle`, and is typed explicitly by the `part def Wheel`.

 ## Notes